killercomet/GetCleanDataProject/README.md

 #####1.
 Requirements:

-    1.1 The previously specified dataset must be unzipped and placed in a folder   called "UCI HAR Dataset" in the same directory as the script.
+    1.1 The source dataset must be unzipped and placed in a folder called "UCI HAR Dataset" in the same directory as the script.
     1.2 Required files (all contained in the "UCI HAR Dataset" directory:
         -features.txt
         -activity_labels.txt